Dear Vince,

 against out of work auto workers shape-shifted to

-thick framed glasses with bachelor’s degrees and too much time,
+thick framed glasses with bachelor’s degrees and too much

 shape-shifted to color blindness negating history